Planning Ahead

 September

 Tips: Prepare for root veggie storage if your area has hard winter freezes.
-Can sweet cider to use as syrup for canning fruit.
+Can sweet cider to use as a syrup for canning fruit.

 - Early apples – applesauce, apple butter, sweet cider for canning fruit

-- Pressure can Veggie Stew
+- Pressure can Veggie or Beef Stew

-- Corn – pressure canned
+- Corn – pressure canned, or freeze dried

 - Cabbage – sauerkraut